slowernews/wisdom-tldr/README.md

 > *'Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius, and a lot of courage, to move in the opposite direction.'*

 > *'I think we have an ideology about talent that says that talent is a tangible, resilient, hardened, shiny thing.
 It will always rise to the top.
 To find and encourage talent, all you have to do as a society, is to make sure the right doors are open.
 Free campus visits, free tuition, letters to the kids with high score.
 You raise your hand and say, «over here!» and the talent will come running, but that's not true.
-It’s not resilient and shiny, talent is really, really fragile. -- Malcolm Gladwell'*
+It’s not resilient and shiny, talent is really, really fragile.' -- Malcolm Gladwell*

 > *'To reveal the true nature of your intelligence rarely pays; you should get in the habit of downplaying it at all times.'*